AguaClara/Textbook/AIDE/Specifications.rst

 AguaClara plants are designed to treat the water quality parameters listed above.
 Some other contaminants may also be removed, but that must be verified by jar and/or pilot scale testing.
 All other parameters should be within acceptable ranges in the raw water or should be treated by other means.

-Before beginning construction of an AguaClara treatment plant, bench-scale jar testing should be performed to confirm that polyaluminum chloride or another proposed coagulant is able to successfully form flocs that settle.
+Before beginning construction of an AguaClara treatment plant, bench-scale jar testing should be performed to confirm that polyaluminum chloride, aluminum sulfate, or another proposed coagulant is able to successfully form flocs that settle.

 Entrance Tank |EntranceTank|
 ============================